Jung, Archetypes and Tarot

 Jung's Model of the Mind

-The broad archetypes that Jung initially proposed have been researched and expanded to create accepted personality tests such as the Myers-Brigs Type Indicator (MBTI) test and the Pearson-Marr Archetype Indicator test (PMAI).
-It is also the foundation behind learning styles used in education and brand archetypes used in advertising.
+Followers of Jung expanded his theories into personality tests including the Myers-Briggs Type Indicator (MBTI) and the Pearson-Marr Archetype Indicator (PMAI).
+Jung's work forms the foundation for learning styles used in education and brand archetypes used in marketing.

 In brief summary, Jung’s model of the mind contains the Ego and Persona, the Self, the Anima and Animus, and Shadow.